Skip to main content

 Scratchpad read/write operations are replaced with output variable operations — for example, “place the result on the scratchpad” becomes “pass the result as an output variable”.

-Any iris node using the query_context tool has that tool removed.
-The node is updated to read the value from the execution data variable directly, and the upstream node is updated to output that value explicitly.
+Any node that relied on query_context is updated to read the value from its execution data directly, and the upstream node is updated to output that value explicitly.

 After Migration

-Once Astro saves the draft, review the changes in the Builder before publishing:
+Once Astro has saved the draft, review the changes in the Builder before publishing:

 • Confirm no url, playwright_script, or api nodes remain

-• Check that each iris node’s prompt accurately describes the intended behaviour
+• Check that each agent node’s instructions accurately describe the intended behaviour

 • Verify that output nodes have the correct outcome-selection criteria in their instructions